 Our first step was to get down to the brass tacks of how such an integration would be designed, which is why we engaged Historic Railway Restoration, Inc. to evaluate how these cars will be powered on the new streetcar line and the means by which the voltages in the existing overhead catenary systems can be reduced sufficiently to provide power to the vintage cars.

-The study found that the cars, having been so well cared for by the County, were in pristine operating condition, and that it was indeed quite feasible to integrate the cars onto the current system, with a few slight modifications mostly relating to the power system.
+The study found that the cars, having been so well cared for by the County, were in pristine operating condition, and that it was indeed quite feasible to integrate the cars onto a current system.
 In fact, other cities like San Francisco and New Orleans have had great success with their vintage fleets.
 Now that we have this information, it allows us to plan for the next phases of investment in these historic streetcars to prepare them for their next century of operation.

 Phase I.jpg